zabbix/zabbix/templates/media/opsgenie/README.md

 To utilize the media type, it is recommended to create a dedicated Zabbix user to represent OPSgenie.
 See more details on creating [Zabbix user](https://www.zabbix.com/documentation/6.2/manual/web_interface/user_profile).
-OPSGenie User should suffice the default settings as this user will not be logging into Zabbix.
+OPSgenie user should suffice the default settings as this user will not be logging into Zabbix.
 Note that in order to be notified about problems on a host, this user must have at least read permissions for this host.
 When configuring alert action, add this user in the _Send to users_ field (in Operation details) - this will tell Zabbix to use OPSgenie webhook when sending notifications from this action.
 Use the OPSgenie user in any actions of your choice.
 A text from "Action Operations" will be sent to "OPSgenie Alert" when the problem occurs.
-The text from "Action Recovery Operations" and "Action Update Operations" will be sent to "OPSGenie Alert Notes" when the problem is resolved or updated.
+The text from "Action Recovery Operations" and "Action Update Operations" will be sent to "OPSgenie Alert Notes" when the problem is resolved or updated.

 ### Testing
 Media testing can be done manually, from `Media types` page.
 Press `Test` button opposite to previously defined media type.